MicrosoftDocs/Hololens/hololens/hololens-provisioning.md

 The HoloLens wizard helps you configure the following settings in a provisioning package:

-- Upgrade to the enterprise edition
+- Upgrade HoloLens 1st gen. to the enterprise edition

     > [!NOTE]
-    > This should only be used for HoloLens 1st gen devices.
-Settings in a provisioning package are only be applied if the provisioning package includes an edition upgrade license to Windows Holographic for Business or if [the device has already been upgraded to Windows Holographic for Business](hololens1-upgrade-enterprise.md).
+    > These settings can only be applied to HoloLens 1 if the provisioning package includes an edition upgrade license to Windows Holographic for Business, or if [the device has already been upgraded to Windows Holographic for Business](hololens1-upgrade-enterprise.md).

 - Configure the HoloLens first experience (OOBE)
 - Configure the Wi-Fi network
 - Enroll the device in Azure Active Directory, or create a local account
 - Add certificates
 - Enable Developer Mode
-- Configure kiosk mode by following out [detailed instructions](hololens-kiosk.md?tabs=ppkgmak#steps-in-configuring-kiosk-mode-for-hololens).
+- Configure kiosk mode by following our [detailed instructions](hololens-kiosk.md?tabs=ppkgmak#steps-in-configuring-kiosk-mode-for-hololens).

 > [!WARNING]
 > You must run Windows Configuration Designer on Windows 10 to configure Azure Active Directory enrollment using any of the wizards.